railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 Open the employee form for Fabien Pinckaers from the menu :menuselection:`Human Resources --> Employees --> All Employees`.
-Click the *Process* button to open the detailed process of engagement.
+Click the :guilabel:`Process` button to open the detailed process of engagement.

 .. figure:: images/process_employee_flow.png